wdalmut/upcloo-web-framework/README.md

 ## License

-This project uses the MIT license.
+This project is released under MIT license.

-#Getting started
+##Getting started

 In the `scenario` folder you can find an example but a tipical starting point can be something like this...